-Windows 10 Fall Creators Update for PC, adds support for linking your iPhone device to a PC.
-It has been made possible with a new feature ‘Continue on PC’ that allows users of iOS and Android mobile operating systems to share their browsing session to the PC.
+Windows 11/10, adds support for linking your iPhone device to a PC.
+It has been made possible with a new feature ‘Continue on PC’ that allows users of iOS and Android mobile operating systems to share their browsing sessions to the PC.
 This added capability will let users share files directly from their smartphone to their PC with few taps.

-The feature will be visible under the Settings panel of Windows 10 Fall Creators Update build.
+The feature will be visible under the Settings panel of Windows 11/10.
 By accessing it, one can readily link their phone with a PC.
 Once a user links his PC, he receives an SMS with a link to the app store to download and install the app.

 Once you have installed the iPhone app from Microsoft from apple.com on your iOS device, all you need to do is simply press the Share button in your iPhone’s or iPad’s browser and pick the option that reads “Continue on PC.”
 The first time you do this, you’ll be prompted to log in with a Microsoft account.